-July 31, 2014 making Ms. G the Official Massachusetts State Groundhog!
-Kudos to the second graders at the Hunnewell School in Wellesley for their great campaign for Ms. G!
+July 31, 2014 making Ms. G Massachusetts State Groundhog!
+Congratulations to the Hunnewell Elementary School students in Wellesley for their successful campaign!

 Ms. G’s Campaign for Massachusetts’s State Groundhog!

 Longtime Boston TV Meteorologist Mish Michaels led the campaign to make Ms. G the State Groundhog for the Commonwealth.
 Ms. G's official duties now include posting a forecast on February 2nd, Groundhog Day!
 Mish was joined on the campaign trail by her 8-year old daughter and her daughter’s classmates in Wellesley at the Hunnewell Elementary School.

 Mish first met Ms. G, a resident of Drumlin Farm in Lincoln, back in 2007 while working with Mass Audubon on stories for WBZ related to the environment, weather, and climate change.
 Mish encouraged the Mass Audubon to host an annual Groundhog Day event featuring Ms. G. In 2008, Ms. G posted her first forecast on February 2nd.
 A star was born!
 In fact, Ms. G has had better local forecast accuracy with her “shadow/no shadow” forecast than Punxsutawney Phil way down in PA.
 It is Ms. G’s local weather expertise that inspired Mish to take on the role as Ms. G’s campaign manager.